anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Security:

+* Encryption at rest using KMS or an HSM device, in which case you have to establish a connection
+* Encryption in-flight using the JDBC driver enabled with SSL
 * When using Hardware security module, you must use client + server certificate to configure a trusted connection
   * If you migrate an unencrypted cluster to an HSM-encrypted cluster, you must create the new encrypted cluster and then move data to it
 * You can define access privileges for users or groups, with grant or revoke commands in sql